The Witches of Eastwick (film): Casting

 Jack Nicholson expressed interest in playing the role of Daryl through his then-girlfriend Anjelica Huston, after hearing that the original actor for the role, Bill Murray, had dropped out.
 Huston was in the running for the role of Alexandra Medford, and screen-tested opposite Michelle Pfeiffer, who had already been cast as Sukie, and Amy Madigan, who was being considered for the role of Jane.
 After giving a self-confessed "terrible" audition in which she struggled with the "tough" dialogue, Huston realized she had lost the role, and it would be eventually acquired by Cher; but Cher insisted on playing the part of Alexandra, which had already been given to Susan Sarandon.
 Producers gave in to Cher's demands and cast her in the role instead, without ever giving Sarandon proper notice of the revision.
 She did not find out that her role had been given to Cher, and that she herself had been re-cast as Jane, until the day she turned up on location to start filming.
+Cher later said that prior to working on the film, director George Miller called her at home, the day after her 40th birthday, to inform her that he and Nicholson didn't want her in the film.
+She was deemed "too old and not sexy".